Perpetual-Labs/SWT_notes/Semantic Web Technology/Web History.md

 	1. Open browser
 	2. load document
 	3. click on next hyperlink
-	Initially text-based browser using keyborad - evolved to mouse and GUI
+	Initially text-based browser using keyboard - evolved to mouse and GUI

 Web 2.0 Information consumption -> Information production -> Interactive participation
 	business use of web